Programmatic Environmental Assessment for Phase 2 Implementation Plan: Testing Feasibility of Reintroducing Salmon in the Upper Columbia River Basin

 The proposed federal action entails funding and authorizations to support a long-term study to test the feasibility of reintroducing salmon in blocked areas through juvenile and adult salmon research studies, developing and operating fish rearing facilities, and designing, installing, and operating interim fish passage systems.
 Federal actions include the following:

-4. How will scoping comments from the public be considered?
+4. How were scoping comments from the public be considered?

-Scoping plays an important role in identifying interested and affected parties, as well as identifying affected resources, issues with the proposed action, and potential alternatives.
-The scoping process helps the agencies determine the likely significance of the proposed action’s impacts and what level of environmental review will be required.
-Federal agencies evaluate scoping comments to determine if adjustments to the proposed action are needed and if issues identified prompt the development of alternatives to the proposed action.
+Scoping played an important role in identifying interested and affected parties, as well as identifying affected resources and issues with the Proposed Action.
+The scoping process helped the agencies determine the likely significance of the Proposed Action’s impacts and what level of environmental review would be required.
+Federal agencies evaluated scoping comments to determine if adjustments to the Proposed Action were needed and if issues identified prompted the development of alternatives to the Proposed Action.

 If you have more-detailed questions about the P2IP Project and associated NEPA process, please use the question form below.